noiz23/programer2/OCPStudyGuide/README.md

 **************************************************************************************************************************
 =================================================== CH 2 =========================
     - An interface may extend another interface, and in doing so it inherits all of the abstract methods.
-    - In an interface, the compiler automatically adds public to all interface methods and abstract to all non‐static and non‐default methods
+    - In an interface, the compiler automatically adds public to all interface methods, abstract to all non‐static and non‐default methods

 ---------- Purpose of an Interface
     - Class: can implemnts n interfaces.
 Can extends only 1 class.
-    - Interfaces: Can extends n interfaces.
+    - Interfaces: Can implements n interfaces.
 Can't implements interfaces or classess.
     - Interfaces may extend other interfaces, although they may not extend a class and vice versa.
 Interfaces may also contain public static final constant values, public static methods, and public default methods.
 All members of an interface are public.

 ---------- Introducing Functional Programming
     - Java defines a functional interface as an interface that contains a single abstract method.
     - Remember that the parentheses are optional in a lambda expresion only when there is one parameter and it doesn’t have a type declared.
     - The data types for the input parameters of a lambda expression are optional.
 When one parameter has a data type listed, though, all parameters must provide a data type.
     - A Java object may be accessed using a reference with the same type as the object, a reference that is a superclass of the object, or a reference that defines an interface that the object implements, either directly or through a superclass.
-Furthermore, a cast is not required if the object is being reassigned to a supertype or interface of the object.
+    - Furthermore, a cast is not required if the object is being reassigned to a supertype or interface of the object.
-    -   1. The type of the object determines which properties exist within the object in memory.
+    -   1.The type of the object determines which properties exist within the object in memory.
         2.The type of the reference to the object determines which methods and variables are accessible to the Java program.

     Here are some basic rules to keep in mind when casting variables:
         1.Casting an object from a subclass to a superclass doesn’t require an explicit cast.
         2.Casting an object from a superclass to a subclass requires an explicit cast.
         3.The compiler will not allow casts to unrelated types.
         4.Even when the code compiles without issue, an exception may be thrown at runtime if the object being cast is not actually an instance of that class.

 ---------- Understanding Design Principles
     - A design principle is an established idea or best practice that facilitates the software design process.
 --------- Creating JavaBeans
     - Although boolean values use is to start their getter method, the same does not apply to instances of the wrapper Boolean class, which use get.
 --------- Applying the Is‐a Relationship